 Because it attracts many artists and creative people to its physical territory it enables a viable virtual community formed from the collective online expression of its citizens.
 Some US cities have already developed this critical mass of user generated content; in contrast, very few places in Australia have the capacity to build a viable critical mass of online media.

-There is much debate about the potential and future of hyperlocal news.
+There is much debate about the potential of hyperlocal news.
 Much of this is concerned with monetisation of hyperlocal content.
 Fitzroyalty is not concerned with making money.
 It is an experiment that builds value for me in what I learn from its creation and development.

 I retain doubts about the validity of the user generated content oriented business model.
 Collaboration can be powerful but from my own experience, not everyone has the intelligence, literacy, technical skills and initiative to create quality content.
 Much user generated content is of low quality, and the standard will continue to decline as the web becomes more pervasive and accessible by the kind of people currently starring in reality television.
 I have my doubts therefore about whether automated aggregation would work; it could produce stream of useless babble.